digigaia/kudu/README.md

   https://github.com/AntelopeIO/leap/blob/6817911900a088c60f91563995cf482d6b380b2d/libraries/chain/include/eosio/chain/symbol.hpp#L34

 - check for `unwrap` and `panic!` everywhere

-- check that bin encoding for Bytes is correct (len as varuint32?)

 - check abieos/test.cpp to ensure we cover also all the error cases with proper error messages